OpenTechFund/bypass-otf_proxy/bcapp/flaskapp/README.md

 `INSERT INTO auth_tokens (id, auth_token) VALUES ('1','some auth token here')`

-Then you'll add that auth_token to the json request to the API.
+Then you'll add that auth_token to the Authorization header in the request to the API.

 This api (bcapp/api) can take reports from the Bypass Censorship Browser extension (and eventually interface with proxies and mirrors.)
 This is currently a work in progress.

+The URL to request alternatives to a current URL is http(s)://host/api/v2/alternatives

-The file bcapp/api/json_request.json is the format for the json request to the API.
+The file bcapp/flaskapp/json_request.json is the format for the json request to the API for information about alternatives to the domain

-The URL for reporting is: http://host:5000/api/v1/report (development purposes)
+The URL for reporting is: http(s)://host/api/v2/report (development purposes).
+The file bcapp/flaskapp/json_report.json is the format for reporting to the API about domain/url status.

 ## Reports available